limine-bootloader/limine/README.md

 *These steps are not necessary if cloning a binary release.
 If so, skip to* *"Installing Limine binaries".*

+### Configure

+If checking out from the repository, run `./autogen.sh`, else, if using a release tarball, run `./configure` directly.

+Both `./autogen.sh` and `./configure` take arguments and environment variables;
+for more information on these, run `./configure --help`.

+Limine supports both in-tree and out-of-tree builds.
+Simply run the configure script from the directory you wish to execute the build in.
+The following `make` commands are supposed to be ran inside the build directory.

 ### Building the toolchain